prasidhda/woo-manage-fraud-orders/readme.txt

 = What is the process for automatic blacklisting system ? = Let us take an example of Electronic check payment gateway.
 When customer successfully validates the payment fields like "Route Number", "Account Number" & "Check Number" fields, those values will be sent for authorizing.
 If Bank couldn't authorize those customer details, the woo commerce will mark the order as "Failed".
 Then, same customer may try to create the multiple number of "Failed" orders.
 This plugin will track that behavior and blacklist the customer from future checkout.

-= Can i remove the customer details from blacklist ? = Yes, absolutely.
+= Can I remove the customer details from blacklist ? = Yes, absolutely.
 You can either edit the setting option in "Woocommerce > Setting > Blacklisted Customers" or you can do it from the order edit page under "Order Actions" option.

 = Can i prevent the customer based on their previous order status ? = Yes, absolutely.
 You can choose the multiple orders statuses in setting and this is completely compatible with <a href="https://woocommerce.com/products/woocommerce-order-status-manager/" target="_blank">WooCommerce Order Status Manager</a>.

+= Can I whitelist customer details or anything ? = Yes.
+From version 2.3.0, you can whitelist the payment gateways and white list specific users.

 == Screenshots ==